STEREO: Scientific Text Reuse in Open Access Publications: Methods

-With regard to the chunking and seeding steps, two methodological choices have to be made: first, how to divide a given document into small spans for comparison purposes; and second, how to compare (i.e., which similarity function to apply) pairs of text spans to identify whether they are sufficiently similar, indicating possible text reuse.
-For the former, a widely used approach that has been shown to produce accurate results is to divide a text into (word) \emph{n}-grams, namely continuous spans of words of length~\emph{n} \cite{stamatatos:2011,citron:2015}.
-These \emph{n}-grams are overlapping and generated by ``sliding'' a window over the text.
-For example, consider a \emph{4}-gram with an overlap of three: then the first chunk consists of the words 1 to 4 of a text, the second consists of the words 2 to 5, and so forth.
-The chunk sequences of the two documents $d$ and $d'$ are then exhaustively compared, i.e., every chunk of $d$ is compared to every chunk of $d'$ by comparing their hash values (using a string hash function, not locality-sensitive hashing).
-Calculating all hash collisions between the chunks of both texts can be accomplished in linear time in the length of the texts.
+With respect to the chunking and seeding steps, two methodological decisions must be made.
+First, how to divide a given document into small chunks.
+And second, which similarity function should be used to compare pairs of text chunks to determine whether they have the same meaning.
+A widely used approach to the former, which has been shown to produce accurate results, is to divide a text into (word)~\emph{n}-grams, i.e., contiguous chunks of words of length~\emph{n} \cite{stamatatos:2011,citron:2015}.
+These \emph{n}-grams are overlapping and are created by ``sliding'' a window over the text.
+For example, the sentence ``The quick brown fox jumps over the lazy dog.'' consists of the \emph{4}-grams ``The quick brown fox'', ``quick brown fox jumps'', ``brown fox jumps over'', ``fox jumps over the'', ``jumps over the lazy'', and ``over the lazy dog'' at an overlap of three words.
+The \emph{n}-gram chunks of the two documents~$d$ and~$d'$ are then exhaustively compared, i.e., every part of~$d$ is compared to every part of~$d'$.
+As a similarity function, we again use a hash function, but a string hash function rather than a locale-sensitive function.
+This choice enables a linear-time comparison of the Cartesian product.
 Two parameters can be modified in this approach: the \emph{n}-gram size~$n$, and the \emph{n}-gram overlap~$k$.